 Brindle - is a more exaggerated form of a tiger, with more stripes which are thinner.

-Dalmation - this can be any of the other morphs with distinctive spotting, the spots are usually black but can be brown, green or red and occassionally white.
+Dalmatian - this can be any of the other morphs with distinctive spotting, the spots are usually black but can be brown, green or red and occasionally white.